jobjo/jobjo.github.io/_posts/2015-02-16-printing-recursive-data-structures.md

 val print : string -> Printer
 {% endhighlight %}

 The interesting part is the ability to achieve nesting or indentation.
-The most intuitive way to express this is via a function that operates on a printer (indenting it one level):
+The most intuitive way to express this is via a function that operates on a printer by indenting it one level:

 {% highlight fsharp %}
 // Indents a printer one level. val indent : Printer -> Printer
 {% endhighlight %}

-Finally, compositionality is always desirable - Let's require that our printer type forms a [monoid] by introducing an empty printer and a binary operator for composing two printers:
+Finally we need some means to compose printers; Let's require that our printer type forms a [monoid] by introducing an empty printer and a binary operator for combining two printers:

 {% highlight fsharp %}
 /// Doesn't print anything.
 val empty : Printer

 /// Combine two printers.
 val add : Printer -> Printer -> Printer
 {% endhighlight %}